EVs vs. ICE Automobiles: An Overview

 Strengths:

-• Proven over 100-plus years as a transportation method
+- Proven over 100 years as a transportation method

 Weaknesses:

-• Is discounted because of the social engineering experiment to rid people of all the things that provide mobility and flexibility in their lives
+- It is discounted because of a social engineering experiment aimed at stripping people of the things that provide mobility and flexibility in their lives.

 Hybrid Automobiles:

 A hybrid has electric battery power, a motor, and an internal combustion engine.
 Toyota introduced the first mass-produced hybrid, the Prius.
 The modern versions allow driving with electric energy only for 37 miles before switching to the internal combustion engine.
-Mileages range from 53 to 58 mpg, with a driving range of 640 miles.
-The 2023 Prius was redesigned and is dramatically more beautiful than its older brothers.
+Mileage ranges from 53 to 58 mpg, with a driving range of 400 miles.
+The 2023 Prius was redesigned and is significantly more attractive than its predecessor.

-For potential EV buyers, a hybrid gives an owner greater freedom and flexibility.
-The gas mileage is substantial, but the performance is generally limited because most hybrids are lower-end cars with small engines.
-The high price and the high performance of the few upper-priced vehicles may be a cost-driven limited market.
+For potential EV buyers, a hybrid offers greater freedom and flexibility.
+The gas mileage is substantial, but the performance is generally limited because most hybrids are lower-end cars with smaller engines.
+The high price and high performance of a few upper-priced vehicles may result in a cost-driven, limited market.
 High-end EVs have existed primarily because of government subsidies.

 Summary:

-In a society driven by market forces rather than government compulsory purchases, there should be room for both EVs and ICEs.
+In a society driven by market forces rather than government compulsory purchases, there should be room for both EVs and ICs.
 Individual choice should reign supreme.

 When governments distort markets, inefficiencies and trillions of dollars of waste occur.
-Governments do not operate with maximum efficiency and profits as the primary objective; they use intentional distortions, malinvestment, overproduction, and confusion to retain power and authority over the people.
+Governments do not operate with maximum efficiency and profits as their primary objectives; instead, they employ intentional distortions, malinvestment, overproduction, and confusion to retain power and authority over the people.

 Part II of II